fvaleri/strimzi-debugging/sessions/003/README.md

 [Red Hat Service Registry](https://catalog.redhat.com/software/operators/detail/5ef2818e7dc79430ca5f4fd2) is based on [Apicurio Registry](https://www.apicur.io/registry), which is a schema registry for REST APIs (OpenAPI) and message schemas (AsyncAPI).
-It supports pluggable storage (in-memory, Kafka, PostgreSQL), schema versioning, schema validation and provides **Java serializers/deserializers** (SerDes) for Avro, Protobuf and JSON Schema.
+It supports pluggable storage (in-memory, Kafka, PostgreSQL), schema versioning, schema validation and provides **Java serializers/deserializers** (SerDes) for Avro, Protobuf and JSON Schema formats.
 It also provides a **Maven plugin** that we can use to register schema artifacts at build time, a REST API and a web console to do CRUD operations on schema artifacts.
 When migrating from Confluent registry, it is possible to enable the API translation layer and use a tool called `exportConfluent` to import existing schemas.

 A registered schema artifact is uniquely identified by the tuple `(groupId, artifactId, version)`.
 By default, the `artifactId` is equal to the topic name plus `-key` or `-value` suffix, depending on whether the serializer was used for the message key or value (there are other strategies).
 The `groupId` is just a way to logically group schema artifacts.
 The `globalId` and `contentId` are assigned by the server.
 The `globalId` is the unique id of an artifact version, while the `contentId` is the unique id of the artifact content.
 Different artifacts containing the same schema have the same content id.
+For example, this may happen when having multiple instances of a given application registering the same schema concurrently at startup.

 The serializer exchanges the `artifactId` for a `globalId`, which is then added as record header or as payload prefix, depending on the producer configuration.
 The deserializer fetches the right schema version using the `globalId`.
 If